nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **If Successful:**
   - Message: "Remark has been added to Customer `<INDEX>`."
 - **If There is an Error:**
-  - Invalid ID: "No customer with `<INDEX>` exists.
+  - Invalid index: "No customer with `<INDEX>` exists.
 Please input a valid index."

 **Handling Duplicates:**
 - Although customer index should be unique, in the rare case where duplicates are detected, the following error message will be shown:
-  - "Sorry, it appears that multiple customers with id: `<INDEX>` exist.
-Please use the delete command to remove the duplicated customer ID."
+  - "Sorry, it appears that multiple customers with index: `<INDEX>` exist.
+Please use the delete command to remove the duplicated customer index."

 ---